 Examples of fun and challenging opportunities:

-- Ropes Course: An all-day activity, the freshmen spend the morning focusing on team-building activities, having to support each other and work together toward a common goal.
-The afternoon is spent on a high ropes course, where their new-found team-working skills are put to good use.
+- Ropes Course: An all-day activity, freshmen spend the morning focusing on team-building activities, supporting each other and work together toward a common goal.
+The afternoon is spent on a high ropes course, where new-found team-working skills are put to good use.

-- FLP Retreat at Creighton’s Retreat Center in Griswold, Iowa: The retreat is a weekend event designed to give the freshmen a chance to relax, reflect, and have tons of fun!
+- Retreat in Griswold, Iowa: A weekend event designed to give freshmen a chance to relax, reflect, and have tons of fun!

-- Holiday Celebrations: Birthdays, Thanksgiving, and winter holidays all receive grand attention whether it is cupcakes on the floor, a huge potluck, or a gift-exchange.
+- Holiday Celebrations: Birthdays, Thanksgiving, and winter holidays all receive grand attention – whether it’s cupcakes on the floor, a potluck dinner, or a gift-exchange.

-The mentor component of the Freshman Leadership Program is what sets it apart from other groups on campus.
-Each freshman is placed into a mentor group, consisting of 5 other freshmen along with two FLP graduates.
-The mentors act as resources to their groups and provide the freshmen with advice and direction, helping them get the most out of their Creighton experience.
-Since there are 60 people in the program, mentor groups give freshmen the opportunity to interact with a smaller group and form relationships with people on a different level.
+The mentor component of the Freshman Leadership Program sets it apart from other groups on campus.
+Each freshman is placed into a mentor group, consisting of 5 other freshmen and two FLP graduates, which provide the opportunity to interact with a smaller group and form deeper relationships with one another.

 After listening to speakers with the larger group, freshmen participate in reflection activities facilitated by their mentors.
-Mentor groups also participate in individual social activities, such as group dinners or outings off-campus, allowing the group to become closer on an informal level.
-Many freshmen feel as though they find their “family away from home” when they establish a relationship with their groups.
-The bonds formed continue even after freshman year.
-Mentors are part of what makes FLP such a special program, providing one of the many ways in which people can form life-long relationships while putting the principles of leadership into action.
+Mentor groups also participate in individual social activities, such as group dinners or outings off-campus.
+Many freshmen feel they find their “family away from home” when they establish a relationship with their groups.
+The bonds formed often continue even after freshman year.

 A unique part of the Freshman Leadership Program is that all members take part in a year-long reflective portfolio project.

-The Portfolio Project is a way that allows everyone involved in the Freshman Leadership Program to reflect on what they have done, learned, and experienced while in the program.
-This year, the portfolio includes a partnership between a written blog and a reflective mentor group video that members work together to complete.
+The portfolio project allows students to reflect on what they’ve accomplished, learned, and experienced while in the program.
+This year, the portfolio includes a written blog and a collaborative, reflective mentor group video.

-The Portfolio Project will include the following topics:
+The portfolio project covers include the following topics:

 - Experiences in FLP